jguadagno/jguadagno.github.io/_posts/2010-03-29-announcing-desert-code-camp-2010-1.md

 categories:
   - Arizona Technology News
 ---
-It’s time for the 7th iteration of [Desert Code Camp](http://www.desertcodecamp.com) (my second one as director).
+It's time for the 7th iteration of [Desert Code Camp](http://www.desertcodecamp.com) (my second one as director).
 Desert Code Camp will be held on May 15th at DeVry again.

 DeVry University
 2149 W Dunlap Ave ([Map](http://www.desertcodecamp.com/Map.aspx))